 Color

 To be able to adjust this discrepancy, you need to talk with the printing company to determine if they require files to be converted to CMYK format.
-There are printing companies that offer free conversion but it would be best if you use CMYK from the start.
+Some printing companies offer free conversion, but it would be best if you use CMYK from the start.

 Make sure to select CMYK color mode when creating a new document on whatever design software you’re using.